Track Your Home's Energy Usage with Home Assistant

 Flat per-kWh rates are getting rare.
 Most utilities now offer (or push) Time-of-Use tariffs.
 Some offer fully dynamic pricing tied to wholesale market rates.

-Octopus Energy (UK) offers the Agile tariff , where prices refresh every 30 minutes from wholesale rates.
-The Octopus Energy Home Assistant integration exposes current and forecast prices as sensors, which makes truly smart scheduling possible.
-It also has native smart EV charging support that talks directly to the car’s API.
+Octopus Energy (UK) offers the Agile tariff .
+Prices refresh every 30 minutes from wholesale rates.
+The Octopus Energy Home Assistant integration turns current and forecast prices into sensors.
+That makes smart scheduling easy.
+It also has native EV charging that talks to the car’s API.

 A clean pattern is a binary_sensor that boils it down to “is power cheap right now?”: